Skip to content

 4. Open the MR set.

-5. Enter the Colour calibration menu.
+1. Open the Colour calibration menu.

-7. Expand the Pre-Calibration tab.
+2. Expand the Pre-Calibration tab.
 The Video receive delay should be autopopulated from the Delay calibration.
 The camera will be automatically taken from the active camera of the MR set.
 For multicam setups, include all cameras to be calibrated.

-9. Step up incrementally in the Frames per test field until the colours in the preview read and saturated true representations of each colour.
-11. This ensures that all steps of each colour range are correctly captured by the camera.
+1. Step up incrementally in the Frames per test field until the colours in the preview are saturated and appear to be true representations of each colour.

-10. Expand the Calibration tab.
+1. Expand the Calibration tab.

-12. Expand the Calibrated LUTS tab to toggle on and off each LUT if needed.
+3. Expand the Calibrated LUTS tab to toggle on and off each LUT if needed.

-13. Increase the value of the Screen Fill Factor if lighting from each LED is spilling onto the edges of the floor and affecting the calibration result.
+1. Increase the value of the Screen Fill Factor if lighting from each LED is spilling onto the edges of the floor and affecting the calibration result.
 When the value is set to 1, the colour output will fill 100% of the screen.

 Each physical camera will require its own colour calibration, the LUTs are switched automatically by the indirection controller when it switches cameras.

-If the capture operation mode is set to “Write”, thumbnails of each colour calibration step will be written to the debug captures folder within your project.
+If the Capture operation mode is set to Write, thumbnails of each colour calibration step will be written to the debug captures folder within your project.
 This can be useful for sending to the support team to reproduce any issues you may encounter.

 For further colour adjustment to the set extension, a Colour Adjust layer can be created and assigned a CamPlate Mapping set to backplate with all cameras used for the MR transmission added as the mapping objects.